 An error made by a team member, client presentation rescheduling, urgent meetings; client complaints are some situation which can easily fluster anyone.
 Investment banking depends on time, depends on taking timely decisions.

-You can’t take rash decision; remaining calm and composed in pressing situations is a required trait of an investment banker.
+You can’t take a rash decision; remaining calm and composed in pressing situations is a required trait of an investment banker.
 Remember how you react in difficult situations because it will definitely determine how the career shapes up plus the bonus factor can’t be missed.

-3) Belong into Decision Making Community
+3) Belong to Decision Making Community

 Investment banking isn’t an isolated job.
 First, you’re working with a team and second, it isn’t feasible to know everyone in the workplace when you’re working in a big firm.
 Still, experienced and senior investment banking executives suggest it is in your interest to make way into the inner circle of the management.